DITShark/Eurobot_2022/README.md

 # Eurobot_2022
-### Eurobot 2022 Project created by DIT Robotics Shark
+### Eurobot 2022 main_2022 Package created by DIT Robotics Shark
-This is for git clone to copy the package and can immediately catkin_make
+This is for git clone to copy the package and immediately catkin_make.